girder/girder_worker/docs/docker_run.rst

-In this case the value of the ``volumes`` parameter is a ``dict`` conforming to specification defined by `docker-py <http://docker-py.readthedocs.io/en/stable/containers.html>`_, this is passed directly to docker-py.
+In this case the value of the ``volumes`` parameter is a ``dict`` conforming to specification defined by `docker-py <http://docker-py.readthedocs.io/en/stable/containers.html>`_, which is passed directly to docker-py.
 For example

 .. code-block:: python